 Such notifications are provided by a broadcast e-mail message through the institution's e-mail service in order to alert students, faculty, and staff in a timely manner to situations or crimes that may represent a serious or ongoing threat to the campus community, to heighten safety awareness, and, depending on the circumstances, to solicit information that may lead to an arrest and conviction.
 While every attempt is made to issue reasonably prompt notice, releases are subject to the availability of accurate facts concerning the incident.

-Like most institutions, Moravian College and Moravian Theological Seminary consider it important to send notices when necessary but not frivolously, given that the key to the effectiveness of a timely notice is that the notice itself is something out of the ordinary.
+Like most institutions, Moravian University and Moravian Theological Seminary consider it important to send notices when necessary but not frivolously, given that the key to the effectiveness of a timely notice is that the notice itself is something out of the ordinary.
 Situations are evaluated on a case-by-case basis in order to determine whether there exists a serious or ongoing threat to the institutional community.
 Instances of a violent crime occurring between two individuals who know each other also are evaluated in this manner.